 The platforms: YouTube and Vimeo

 YouTube was created in February 2005 by former Paypal employees.
-By December 2005, there were 8 million videos being watched a day.
-By May 2010, YouTube exceeded 2 billion views a day.
+By December 2005, there were eight million videos watched a day.
+By May 2010, YouTube exceeded two billion views a day.
 Today, 72 hours of video are being uploaded to YouTube every minute.
 (I bet those former Paypal guys are guzzling Patrón while racing their yachts against Mark Zuckerberg’s right now.)

 Vimeo is another well-established and heavily-used site.
 Created (before YouTube!) in 2004 by by a group of filmmakers in Manhattan who wanted to share their creative work and personal moments from their lives, Vimeo is a popular video sharing website that is largely characterized by content created and uploaded by artists, musicians and indie filmmakers who want to share their creative work.
 While Vimeo does not touch YouTube status in terms of sheer quantity of content, there still are over 16,000 videos uploaded daily.
 Many would argue that Vimeo is more of a “quality over quantity” site whereas Youtube could sometimes be viewed as the opposite.
 According to ReelSEO, the main difference between Vimeo and other video sharing sites such as YouTube is that Vimeo.com focuses on user-generated videos, of a friend and family nature.
 In other words, Vimeo is not the corporate stooge that YouTube is.